alsalafiyyah/alsalafiyyah.github.io/_posts/alifta/2020/2020-07-9-claiming-to have dream-of-deceased.md

 ---
+hijri: Dhul-Qa'dah 8, 1441 AH
+lang: en
 layout: post
-title: "Claiming to have dream of deceased who command him to build a shrine for the deceased"
-publisher: "alsalafiyyah@icloud.com"
-source: "Fatwas of the Permanent Committee of KSA, Fatwa no.9774"
-category: [fatwas, bidah, funerals]
-summary: "Transferring the deceased from one grave to another one is not permissible unless there is a necessity to do so according to the Islamic Shari'ah."
-hijri: "Dhul-Qa'dah 8, 1441 AH"
-translation: false
-tags: [alifta]
-lang: en
+mass_edited: true
 muftis:
   chairman:
   - name: Shaykh Abdul-Aziz ibn Baz
     url: /biography/binbaz/
   deputy_chairman:
   - name: Shaykh Abdul-Razzaq Al-Afifi
     url: /biography/afifi/
   members:
   - name: Shaykh Abdullah ibn Ghudayyan
     url: /biography/ghudayyan/
+publisher: alsalafiyyah@icloud.com
+source: Fatwas of the Permanent Committee of KSA, Fatwa no.9774
+summary: Transferring the deceased from one grave to another one is not permissible unless there is a necessity to do so according to the Islamic Shari'ah.
+tags:
+- alifta
+title: Claiming to have dream of deceased who command him to build a shrine for the deceased
+translation: false
 ---

 ### Question: